Third Age “The Way We Were” Living History Digital project

 Posted on 24th August 2022

-The Way We Were is an intergenerational living history project involving older volunteers explaining the uses and significance of a collections of artefacts in Irish and social history.
+The Way We Were is an intergenerational living history project involving older volunteers explaining the uses and significance of a collection of artefacts in Irish and social history.
 Gathered, mined, and collected over the past number of years the collection includes items from both home and working life, from times gone by.
-Items include manual and electronic type-writers, early blow torch, welding equipment, tilly lamps, spinning wheel, dial telephone, bellows, various cooking utensils and equipment, ceramic jars, coins, milk bottles etc.
+Items include manual and electronic type-writers, an early blow torch, welding equipment, tilly lamps, a spinning wheel, a dial telephone, bellows, various cooking utensils and equipment, ceramic jars, coins, milk bottles etc.

 Third Age released a short video on our project "The Way We Were" in 2021.
 The project captures the stories and knowledge of our volunteers.
 Spurred on by the success of this piece and the interest in the project we decided to create a series of short videos on the various items in our collection. the first of which will be launched during heritage week and will be available on our website and social media platforms.

 The Way We Were project is supported by Meath County Council Community Heritage Grant Scheme.
 The Way We Were Living History Video Project has been supported and funded by the Heritage Council’s Community Heritage Grant Fund 2022.